rahmielibol/CourseCodes/README.md

  - Bazı derslerde kullanılan kodlar.

- - In this folder there are some codes used in the lessons.
+ - In this folder there are some codes used in the courses.